Kron4ek/Wine-Builds/README.md

 ---

 **Proton** builds compiled from sources from Valve github repository.

-Proton is a Wine with additional patches from Valve (mostly).
-It mostly used in Steam to run Windows games on Linux.
-Of course it can be used outside of Steam with no problems.

-It contain: esync, fullscreen hack, performance improvements, better support for controllers, faking an AMD card in place of Nvidia cards, and more.
+It's virtually the same as Proton in Steam, but opposed to Steam's Proton, these builds work without Steam Runtime.

+It contains many useful patches, especially for better gaming experience.

 ---